fabric8io/fabric8/docs/processManager.md

     process:restart 1
     process:status 1

+#### Listing all the process-related commands

-To see all the available commands type
+To see all the available process-related commands type as follows:

     help process